lemoogle/iod-node/README.md

 ### Async calls

-While node will mostly deal with things asynchronously, IDOL OnDemand offers server side asynchronous call method which should be used with large files and slow queries.
+While node will mostly deal with things asynchronously, Haven OnDemand offers server side asynchronous call method which should be used with large files and slow queries.
 Pass a boolean for the async parameter.

 ```js
 client.call('analyzesentiment', data, callback, true)